Rocky River (South Australia)

-The Rocky River is a river located in the Mid North region of the Australian state of South Australia.
+The Rocky River is a river in the Mid North region of the Australian state of South Australia.

 Course and features

 The river rises near the Wirrabara Forest and, after initially flowing north, flows in a generally southern direction past the towns of Wirrabara, Stone Hut, Laura and Gladstone before reaching its confluence with the Broughton River.
 Tributaries include Ippinitchie, Pine, Appila, Pisant, Narridy and Yackamoorundie creeks.
 The catchment area of Rocky River is approximately 1350 km2.
 The river descends 612 m over its 102 km course.